Jürgen Moser Lecture (SIAG/Dynamical Systems)

 Description of the Award

-The award will consist of a plaque, a certificate containing the citation, a $500 prize, and an invitation to give a plenary lecture at the biennial meeting of the SIAM Activity Group on Dynamical Systems.
+The award will consist of a certificate containing the citation, a $500 prize, and an invitation to give a plenary lecture at the biennial meeting of the SIAM Activity Group on Dynamical Systems.
 A prize fund exists for the Moser Lecture; a percentage of the prize fund is allocated to provide a cash award.
 Reasonable travel expenses incurred by the lecturer in attending the conference will be reimbursed.

 Award Date and Period